s0alken/impossible-tic-tac-toe-react/README.md

 ### Vs Player

 You can join a room or create a new room.
 The game will start automatically when the second player joins the room.
-The second player's mark will be automatically be assigned the opposite of the 1st player's mark.
+The second player's mark will be automatically assigned the opposite of the 1st player's mark.